-Level 2 inputs - Other than quoted prices included within Level 1, these are inputs that are observable for an asset or liability, either directly or indirectly.
+Level 2 inputs - Other than quoted prices included within Level 1 that are observable for an asset or liability, either directly or indirectly.

 Level 3 inputs - Unobservable inputs for an asset or liability.

 The fair value hierarchy gives the highest priority to Level 1 inputs and the lowest priority to Level 3 inputs.